wfcommons/WfCommons/docs/source/generating_workflows_recipe.rst

 The WfCommons package provides a number of *workflow recipes* for generating realistic synthetic workflow instances.

-All workflow recipes provide a common method, :code:`from_num_tasks`, that defines the upper bound for the total number of tasks in the synthetic workflow.
+All workflow recipes provide a common method, :code:`from_num_tasks`, that defines the lower bound for the total number of tasks in the synthetic workflow.